-Election 2020: Jacinda Ardern v Judith Collins - a fighter versus an optimist
+Election 2020 leaders debate: Jacinda Ardern v Judith Collins, Mike Hosking on John Campbell's moderation style

 But National leader Collins was more forthcoming: "I certainly didn't feel like I was losing."

+Ardern didn't make any real mistakes but was not as assertive.
+"She's lucky she's leading in the polls because if this was a pitch, she lost."

+Hosking said Collins was sharper and more energetic.
+"One-nil to the Nats"

-Both hit nerves over child poverty, housing and Covid-19 in a debate that came hot on the heels of a 1News/Colmar Brunton poll last night that showed Labour on 48 per cent — enough to govern alone.
+The debate that came hot on the heels of a 1News/Colmar Brunton poll last night that showed Labour on 48 per cent — enough to govern alone.

 National was at 31 per cent, which was a one percentage point drop on the previous poll.